lemiffe/dear-youtube/README.md

 In return, viewers are rewarded with fewer ads depending on how much they contribute per month.
 Google naturally takes a cut from these proceeds.

-Furthermore, this can work without disrupting the business model of YouTube Red.
-If we contribute $25 or more per month, why not offer the option to subscribe to YouTube Red, but instead of keeping the $10, your revenue would depend on viewing habits, keeping $5-10 a month depending on the amount of time viewing regular YouTube, versus YouTube Red series.
+Furthermore, this can work without disrupting the business model of YouTube Red ([now apparently called](https://www.youtube.com/watch?v=-nk3tuFltOY) [YouTube](https://youtube.googleblog.com/2018/05/introducing-youtube-premium.html) [Premium](https://www.engadget.com/2018/05/17/google-play-youtube-music-premium-strategy/)).
+If we contribute $25 or more per month, why not offer the option to subscribe to YouTube Premium, but instead of keeping the $10, your revenue would depend on viewing habits, keeping $5-10 a month depending on the amount of time viewing regular YouTube, versus YouTube Premium exclusives.

 ### 2. Problems regarding content rules and bots: